maths/stack-web/website_files/Events/2026-07-27-Conf-2026/index.md

 - the conference dinner, and
 - venue and technical costs.

-Additionally, a portion of the registration income will be allocated to **support participants without institutional backing**, helping widen access to the STACK community.
+Additionally, a portion of the registration fee will be allocated to **support participants without institutional backing**, helping widen access to the STACK community.
 Full details on registration categories and deadlines are be available on the **[Registration page](registration.md)**.

 #### Services and Additional Options
 The conference will offer a range of added services to support participants: